harshs1310/AIML-Forecasting/ARIMA model/README.md

-# ARIMA Forecasting for Solar Production in Texas (ERCOT)
+# ARIMA Forecasting for Solar Energy Production in Texas (ERCOT)

 ## Overview